I've never asked God why I was in an

 He will have all the answers to our "why" questions.

-And I'm so thankful for the courageous leaders in our country,
+And I'm so thankful for our country's courageous leaders

-and communities who are helping our country (and the world) remain
+and communities helping our country (and the world) remain

-true to its heritage and continue to be a bright place for future generations.
+true to its heritage and remain a bright place for future generations.